You are invited to the next

 North Carolina Section

-Costs: The dinner rates are $35 for ASCE Members, $45 for Non-ASCE Members, and $20 for ASCE Life Members, Students, and Unemployed ASCE Members.
+Costs: The luncheon rates are $35 for ASCE Members, $45 for Non-ASCE Members, $20 for ASCE Life Members, and $10 for Students.
 If you are paying at the door, please bring cash or a check made out to "ASCE NC Eastern Branch".
-The cost includes 1 drink ticket.

-You can register and pay for the event online right now using your credit card.
-There are no additional fees, and no accounts or magic passwords needed either.
+You can register and pay for the event online using your credit card.
+There are no additional fees, accounts, or passwords to remember.
 You will be able to specify your meal preference during registration.
-Upon arrival at the dinner, just check-in at the registration table using your name.
+Upon arrival at the event, just check-in at the registration table using your name.

 We understand your schedule may change and you might not be able to make it to the event.
 Cancellations with refunds can be honored up until 48 hours before the event starts.
 If you are neither able to attend nor cancel in time, you may send a replacement.
 To help Professional Engineers in attendance acquire 15 Professional Development Hour (PDH) units per license renewal period in accordance with 21 NCAC 56.1703, we offer one PDH certificate after the presentation.